oliviergimenez/capture-recapture-review/README.md

 - Method 3: **Spatially-explicit models** are a bid deal, for closed and open population, frequentist and Bayes framework, can help answering many ecological questions (see recent reviews by Clayton Lamb and Andy Royle).

-- Method 4: It is not only about individual identification, methods for **unmarked individuals** (N-mixture, occupancy, random-encounter and mark-resight models) are widely used to say something about abundance and demography.
+- Method 4: It is not only about individual identification, methods for **unmarked individuals** (N-mixture, occupancy, random-encounter, batch marking, and mark-resight models) are widely used to say something about abundance and demography.

 - Method 5: We can now consider **Random effects** like in generalized mixed models.

-- Method 6: **Combination of information** makes a lof of sense, i) from different protocols like recaptures, recoveries or telemetry and ii) using a matrix pop model at its core to combine individual- and population-level information in **integrated population models (IPM)**.
+- Method 6: **Combination of information** makes a lof of sense, i) from different protocols like recaptures, recoveries or telemetry (not to be called 'integrated population models' in my opinion) and ii) using a matrix pop model at its core to combine individual- and population-level information in **integrated population models (IPM)** (not to be confused w/ integral projection models).
 In passing, I loved Andy Royle's tweet about his visual representation of an IPM:

 ![](images/raftstack.jpg)

 - Method 7: The has been some interest in developing methods for **continuous capture-recapture** to deal w/ opportunistic data.

+- Method 8: Folks have spent a lot of energy on the issue of **heterogeneity** (individual, temporal).
+Often, mixtures or random effects are used if unobserved.

+- Method 9: As anticipated by Lebreton et al. (1992), how to properly deal with **covariates** has generated a lot of work (measurement error, missing data, flexible functional form, covariate selection, collinearity, indirect/direct effects).

+- Method 10: **Temporary emigration** is a serious concern (combine w/ telemetry data, use robust design, consider unobservable states).

+- Method 11: Folks spend a lot of energy the **evaluation of methods** (often via simulations), thinking about assumptions, developing goodness-of-fit procedures.

+- Method 12: In relation to the previous item, the **lack of independence between individuals** is of interest, in particular for social species (random effects, social network, sampling design).

+- Method 13: There are remarkable efforts made to make methods available to ecologists via the development of computer programs, mainly **R packages**.

 What do we miss?
 My two cents insights.
 =======================================